win2pdf/Win2PDF.Samples/plug-in/README.md

 [PDF Reformat As Text](/plug-in/PDFReformatAsText) - Automatically reformat newly created PDF files created by Win2PDF using a fixed width font.

 [PDF Conditionally Rename Based on Content](plug-in/PDFConditionalRename) - Conditionally rename a PDF based on the content of the PDF and conditional searches.

+[PDF Make Searchable](/plug-in/PDFMakeSearchable) - Automatically print a newly created PDF to a printer that supports Direct PDF printing.

+[Install a Win2PDF Plug-in](/plug-in/InstallPlugin) - Install a Win2PDF printer, batch convert, or watch folder and convert plug-in.

 Plug-ins require that [Win2PDF](https://www.win2pdf.com) is installed.
 An evaluation version of Win2PDF can be downloaded for free at https://www.win2pdf.com/download/